SpotIM/spotim-integration-docs/api/open-api/README.md

 # Open API Integration to Spot.IM

-Our Open API allows publishers to build their own backup of SpotIM's comments data, for their internal use.
+Our Open API allows publishers to build their own backup of SpotIM's post and replies data, for their internal use.

 ## Export to CSV

-You can trigger the export of your comments to CSV using the following endpoint:
+You can trigger the export of your posts to CSV using the following endpoint:

 ```
 POST https://open-api.spot.im/v1/comments/export